 The duration of this programme is one academic year as a part time option only with a minimum of 32 days of theory (26 days if the Health Assessment module has already been completed) and 90 hours in supernumerary practice where the student develops the skills of clinical/ health assessment; diagnostics/care management and planning and evaluation of care in relation to prescribing in their field of specialist practice.
-A blended learning design is used, which incorporates e-learning and direct contact with lecturers
+A hybrid learning approach incorporating online teaching, self e-learning and face to face contact with lecturers.

-Assessments used will include assignments, case studies, presentations, multiple choice exams, written exams and OSCEs.
+Assessments used will include assignments, case presentations, multiple choice exam, written exams and OSCEs.
 Students will also complete a portfolio and Systematic and Detailed Examination in Practice assessment during placement.

 Applicants must satisfy the University’s general entry requirements and specific requirements for the course are detailed below: